w11k/ngx-present/README.md

   A theme is just a way to reuse your styling in multiple presentations without copy & paste.

 ## Usage

 * Each slide is an Angular component.
 Go on and create one.
+Do not declare this component on any module directly.
   All slide components get structured in an array of components or nested arrays.
   You can nest the slides as deep as you want to.
 Later on this structure is used for the routing and numbering of the slides.